Review of the Mechanical, Structural, and Physical Properties of Pincers: An Evolutionary Wonder

 The evolution of the fiddler crab pincer involved a trade-off of closing force for closing speed.
 This relative weakening with increasing body size may be due to the adaptive need for an increased ability to grasp an opponent.
 In fiddler crab combat, a quick grasp is a crucial advantage (Levinton & Allen, 2005).
 Since larger pincers are not advantageous in combat, this trade-off may also be a form of runaway selection, where a secondary sexual trait expressed in one sex becomes linked to a preference for the trait in the other sex.
 The trait and preference for the trait then continue in a loop of coevolution (Travers, 2017).

-Chelae Structure
+Chelae structure

 Although the arthropods discussed–such as the scorpion, crab, and lobster–use their pincers for different purposes, their pincer structures are alike.
 The pincer or chela is part of the arthropod exoskeleton and is made of a chitin-protein matrix and calcium carbonate minerals arranged in rigid hierarchical layers (Zhou et al., 2010).